orlantha/e-commerce/README.md

 6️⃣ **Best Product Performance Bar Chart:** Highlights best-selling products based on customer reviews and the number of orders.

-7️⃣ **RFM (Recency, Frequency, and Monetary) Metrics and Bar Charts:** Display customer segmentation based on their purchasing behaviour.
+7️⃣ **RFM (Recency, Frequency, and Monetary) Metrics and Bar Charts:** Display customer segmentation based on their purchasing behavior.

 8️⃣ **Geospatial Map:** An interactive map that visualizes sales and revenue distribution accross various locations.